hbcondo/awesome-autism-tech/readme.md

 - [The Transmitter](https://www.thetransmitter.org/) - Formerly SpectrumNews.org, this is a new publication for the neuroscience community.
 - [Associated Press](https://apnews.com/hub/autism) - Factual and non-partisan news hub on autism.
+- [EurekAlert!](https://www.eurekalert.org/advancedSearch/1118339) - News and multimedia releases for autism hosted by non-profit American Association for the Advancement of Science (AAAS)

 ## 🌱 Incubators